How to Gap Spark Plugs Without Tool

 Why Should You Gap Spark Plug?

-A worn-out spark plug restricts fuel/air flow and causes poor combustion, bad engine starting, misfiring, and rough idling.
-To keep your vehicle running smoothly, you must regularly replace or clean its ignition system components.
+A worn-out spark plug restricts fuel/air flow and causes poor combustion and bad engine starting, misfiring, and rough idling.
+To keep your vehicle running smoothly, you need to replace or clean its ignition system components regularly.
 In addition, you can find out how to gap the spark plugs using a feeler gauge or measuring with a spark plug gap tool.
+Of course, you can also learn how to gap spark plugs without a tool, but if you think it is not recommended for an amateur like yourself, you can always trust an expert mechanic and get the work done.

 10 Household Items You Can Use on How to Gap Spark Plugs Without Tool: